Nevada cleared a major milestone in its reopening plan on June 4, which is the date Gov. Steve Sisolak allowed casinos to reopen.

 Properties: Grand Sierra Resort (Reno)

-Reopening date: June 4
+Reopening date: Grand Sierra Resort reopened June 4.

 Details: “While we could not be more pleased to see you again, we realize that our world is a much different place — and many concerns must be addressed in a meaningful and transparent manner in order to provide much-needed peace of mind,” the company said on its website, which features a ticker counting down the days until reopening.
 “GSR is committed to doing our best to provide a safe and healthy environment for our valued guests and devoted team members.”